 - A minimum of 120 credit hours is required for a B.A.J. degree from the IU School of Liberal Arts. - A minimum cumulative grade point average of 2.0 (C) is required for graduation. - A minimum of 30 credit hours must be completed after formal admission to IU Indianapolis. - A minimum of 21 credit hours of major coursework must be completed in residence in the IU School of Liberal Arts at IU Indianapolis.
 Course work completed on an IU-administered or IU cosponsored Overseas Study program counts as residential credit. - A minimum grade of C (2.0) is required in each major course. - Once a course has been applied toward one requirement, it cannot be used to satisfy a second requirement, except where explicitly stated otherwise.
-In addition, except in cases of variable title courses, internships, and other special courses, no course will be counted more than once toward graduation. - No more than 12 credit hours may transfer in the major. - Journalism courses more than 10 years old must be revalidated. - Minors and certificates outside of journalism are recommended.
+In addition, except in cases of variable title courses, internships, and other special courses, no course will be counted more than once toward graduation.

-A list of accepted courses in the IU Indianapolis General Education Core can be found at http://go.iupui.edu/gened.
+A list of accepted courses in the IU Indianapolis General Education Core can be found here.

-• ENG-W 131: Reading, Writing, and Inquiry I (3 credits) or ENG-W 140: Reading, Writing, and Inquiry: Honors (3 credits) completed with a grade of C (2.0) or higher
+ENG-W 131: Reading, Writing, and Inquiry I (3 credits) or ENG-W 140: Reading, Writing, and Inquiry: Honors (3 credits) completed with a grade of C (2.0) or higher